Meoji/Discord-Bots/README.md

 - [x] Powerful Economy Bot Like No Other, With Lots Of Ways To Make, Spend, And Gamble Money.

+- [x] You Can Even; Run Your Own Business, Hire Employees, Buy Upgrades, And Create Advertisements!

 - [x] Cool Decision Making Scenarios.

 - [x] Lots Of User-To-User Interaction.